 The City's General Plan Update (GPU) EIR included an analysis of GHG emissions, which would result from buildout of the City's General Plan.
-The EIR concluded that General Plan build out would exceed the City's threshold of 2.25 MT CO2e per service population and that the affect was cumulatively considerable.
+The EIR concluded that the General Plan build out would exceed the City's threshold of 2.25 MT CO2e per service population and that the affect was cumulatively considerable.
 Although mitigation measures were adopted as part of the General Plan, those measures would not reduce impacts to less-than-significant levels and impacts were considered significant and unavoidable.
-The proposed project is consistent with the land use assumptions in the GPU EIR and does not require further analysis per the tiering provisions of CEQA.
-The project includes reasonable and feasible design measures to reduce emissions, including implementation of the latest Cal-Green and energy efficiency code requirements.
-The buildings will incorporate several alternative transportation measures like bike storage or racks.
-The project complies with General Plan policy related to GHG and the project does not result in any new GHG impacts not previously analyzed in the GPU EIR; therefore, impacts are less than significant.
+The project proposes amending the land use of the two subject parcels to Low Density Residential (LDR) and rezoning the parcels to Single-Family Residential (R1), to facilitate the development of two detached single-family residential dwelling units.
+As further discussed in Section XVII (Transportation) of this Initial Study, the project would generate a de minimus amount of VMT.
+The project does not include any unique characteristics which would draw in regional traffic, or which would prompt longer trips.
+The project is presumed to have a less-than-significant impact to the hosted.civiclive.com/UserFiles/Servers/Server_7964838/File/Government/Departments/Development%20Services/Planning/General%20Plan%202020/A_Implementation%20Measures_Final.pdf transportation system on the basis of project-generated VMT.
+Therefore, the focus of this analysis is on the emissions which would result from the construction and operation of the buildings.